-Every quarter, Members who are eligible for the CP Program are identified by MassHealth using an algorithm based on diagnostic criteria and utilization.
-Members may also be identified by C3 (including Participating FQHCs and Affiliated Participating Providers or Care Management) or by CPs.
+Every month, Members who are eligible for the CP Program are identified by our analytics teams using an algorithm based on diagnostic criteria and utilization.
+Members are also identified by Participating FQHCs and Affiliated Participating Providers, Care Management, or by CPs.
 Regardless of the referral source, our Organization is responsible for assigning these Members directly to the CPs.
 The assigned CP is determined by Members' geography.

-- BH CP Eligibility: Individuals ages 18 to 63 with a BH diagnosis including SUD and at least one of the following: - 5+ ED visits within the last 18 months, detox, methadone, 3+ IP stays, 3+ medical comorbidities, DMH enrollment, and/or high LTSS utilization - LTSS CP Eligibility: Individuals ages 3 to 63 with brain injury or cognitive impairments, physical disabilities/mobility impairments, Alzheimer's Disease, and patients with intellectual or developmental disabilities including autism.
-These members often have several LTSS needs which include: - PCA, Home Health, Hospice, Adult Foster Care, DME, etc.
+- BH CP Eligibility: Individuals ages 18 to 63 with a BH diagnosis including SUD and at least one of the following: - o In the last 18 months have had 3+ ED visits, 2+ detox, 2+ IP stays, select medical comorbidities, DMH enrollment, and/or high LTSS utilization. - LTSS CP Eligibility: Individuals ages 3 to 64 with brain injury or cognitive impairments, physical disabilities/mobility impairments, Alzheimer's Disease, and patients with intellectual or developmental disabilities including autism.
+These members often have several LTSS needs which include: - o PCA, Home Health, Hospice, Adult Foster Care, DME, to name five. - BH CPs and LTSS CPs are responsible for completing a Patient-Centered Assessment and Care Plan that guides the services that patients receive.
+The BH CPs and LTSS CPs have 153 days to complete the Patient-Centered Assessment and Care Plan.
+The BH CPs and LTSS CPs share both the assessment and care plan with the member's identified PCP and care team.